Obsessive-Jan/Obsessive-Jan/README.md

 </p>

 <p align=center>
   Heyo!
-Edward/Coby are the names i usually go by (feel free to give me nicknames anytime) and this github was only made recently so it will get updated later down the line.
+Edward/Coby are the names i usually go by.
 If you want  to be friends and stuff, go ahead to my tumblr and DM me, I'm happy to chat to anyone on there or Discord ^^
 </p>

 <p align=center>